-There haven’t been many studies done that specifically measured BHB levels in response to fasting (at least in humans).
+There haven’t been many studies that specifically measure BHB levels in response to fasting (at least in humans).
 However, one study in healthy older adults found that after two days of fasting, BHB levels in the brain rose to 0.6mM.
-After a third day of fasting, brain BHB rose further, reaching an average level of ~1mM.
+After the third day of fasting, brain BHB rose further, reaching an average level of ~1mM.

 The level of ketosis reached on a short-term fast will depend on several other factors like how much (or if) you exercise during your fast, your glycogen levels before starting the fast, and general physical activity during the fast.

-Not looking to restrict food intake to reach ketosis?
+Not looking to restrict food intake?
 Fortunately, there is another way to get into ketosis that doesn't necessarily involve eating a diet void of carbohydrates or fasting for extended periods of time.

 Prolonged exercise (especially aerobic exercise in the morning before you eat) is another way to induce physiological ketosis.

-This phenomenon is called “post-exercise ketosis”—defined as an increase in blood or urinary ketone bodies during the recovery phase from exercise (i.e. in the immediate time period after exercise ends).
+This phenomenon is called “post-exercise ketosis,” defined as an increase in blood or bodies during the phase from exercise (i.e., in the immediate time period after exercise ends).